Idaho gas prices continue to rise - Local News 8

 Idaho gas prices continue to rise

-POCATELLO, Idaho (KIFI) - Idaho gas prices have risen 4.5 cents per gallon in the past week, averaging $3.68/g Monday, according to GasBuddy's daily survey of 802 stations in Idaho.
+IDAHO FALLS, Idaho (KIFI) - Idaho gas prices have risen 3.6 cents per gallon in the past week, averaging $3.71/g, according to GasBuddy's daily survey of 802 stations in Idaho.

-Gas prices in Idaho are 35.8 cents per gallon higher than a month ago and stand $1.36/g higher than a year ago.
+Gas prices in Idaho are 29.0 cents per gallon higher than a month ago and stand $1.33/g higher than a year ago.

-According to GasBuddy price reports, the cheapest station in Idaho is priced at $3.27/g today while the most expensive is $4.69/g, a difference of $1.42/g.
+According to GasBuddy price reports, the cheapest station in Idaho is priced at $3.27/g while the most expensive is $4.49/g, a difference of $1.22/g.

 Historical gasoline prices in Idaho and the national average going back ten years: